Next week I will be publishing on my web-site and

 Calif.; Albuquerque, N.M.; Boston and for an airline ticket to

+Milwaukee, according to the American Express bills.
 The former first lady -- regarded as a private woman who

 rarely appeared with her husband at government events -- also